The Philippines Has A Policy Against Home Births. It's Not Playing Well In A Pandemic

 Fortunately we made good time.
 Given that it was an emergency, we drove fast, and the drive took a little over a half an hour.
 A few minutes after arriving at the hospital, Calibuso gave birth to Heinrich Claude, a healthy baby boy.

 Even though many women find the policy burdensome, the government stands by it.
 "Every birth, life is at risk — and as a doctor who knows the risks, I will not advocate for a home birth," says Dr. Agnes Bernabe, 47, an obstetrician and gynecologist.
 She works in a private clinic in Bambang and at Nueva Vizcaya Provincial Hospital and is a member of the committee that reviews maternal death in the province.
-"Home births and traditional healings [procedures done by a local healer after birth] are the usual causes of maternal and neonatal births."
+"Home births and traditional healings [procedures done by a local healer after birth] are the usual causes of maternal and neonatal deaths."

 Her concerns are backed up by data.
 According to the Department of Health, the majority of maternal deaths in the Philippines are a direct result of pregnancy complications that occur during labor and delivery and also from issues that arise in the post-partum period.
 When the policy was implemented in 2008, a little over half of births in the Philippines were at home.
 Only about a third of those take place with the assistance of traditional birth attendants (who are not medically trained).
 There are no comparable statistics regarding the role of midwives.